steveblomeley/variance/Diagrams.md

     Stream <|-- FileStream
 ```

-## Examples
+## Variance Examples
 ### Key to Subsequent Diagrams
-Firstly, these are not class diagrams, or any other kind of UML diagram or formal diagram.
+The subsequent diagrams are **not** class diagrams, or any other kind of UML diagram.
 They are informal diagrams, to help answer the following question :
 - "If a method asks for a parameter of type T1, which of these other types (T2, T3, etc...) will it accept, and which will it not accept?"

 ### 1. Simple Types